RewanAbdulkariem/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Python Import & Modules

 ## Description
-This project focuses on Python programming concepts related to importing modules, working with command line arguments, and using functions from external files.
+This project focuses on Python programming concepts related to importing modules, working with command-line arguments, and using functions from external files.
 The repository contains several Python scripts, each with specific tasks and learning objectives.

 ## Learning Objectives
 By the end of this project, you will be able to: